erkkah/sslr/README.md

 With so many existing solutions for replicating PostgreSQL databases, why did I create SSLR?

-Well, maybe you are like me:
+Well, maybe you are in a situation like mine:

 - you need to keep a read replica updated, but don't have the possibility to set up a _real_ replica
 - you want to replicate a subset of tables from a database